 “What’s in it for me?”

-As customers read through your amazing product after seeing your incredible campaign, they will be asking themselves that exact question.
+As customers reads through your amazing product after seeing your incredible campaign, they will be asking themselves that exact question.
+How can you provide solutions for them?

 When promoting a new product or service, you can either go one of two ways.
 You can show off the sparkly exterior that you spent so long building, or you can explain how it can improve your customers’ lives.